860–880 Lake Shore Drive: Interior

 When the towers were built, exposed steel superstructures above a building's first story were banned under Chicago's building codes, preventing Mies from exposing the buildings' steel frames on the upper floors.
 As a result, the columns in both buildings' superstructures (including at the perimeter) are encased in concrete above the ground story, which influenced his decision to put I-beams on the facade.
-Vierendeel trusses are used to support the upper floors; although the trusses are light, they also tended to make the upper stories sway considerably.
-The superstructures are still made primarily of steel, as opposed to Mies's later 900–910 North Lake Shore Drive, where the frames are made entirely of concrete.
+Vierendeel trusses are used to support the upper floors; although the trusses are light, they also tend to make the upper stories sway considerably.
+The superstructures are made primarily of steel, as opposed to Mies's later 900–910 North Lake Shore Drive, where the frames are made entirely of concrete.
 The beams are all welded together.

-Beneath both buildings are two basements with storage space, refrigerators, laundry rooms, and sitting rooms.
-There is also a garage with 100 or 116 parking spots below both buildings.
+Beneath both buildings are two basements with storage space, deep freezers, laundry rooms, and sitting rooms.
+There is also a garage below both buildings; sources disagree on whether it has 100 or 116 parking spots.
 Barcelona chairs are installed in the lobby of either tower.
 The core of each building is used for circulation and includes elevators, hallways, and stairs.
 Each building has two elevators that serve all stories.
 The cores also contain each apartment's bathrooms and kitchens.